Sevrene/Coqui.Monster/README.md

 ## License

-Coqui.Monster is licensed under the MIT License, which means that you are free to use, modify, and distribute the code for personal or commercial purposes.
+Coqui.Monster is licensed under the MIT License except where otherwise noted.
+See the [LICENSE](/LICENSE.md) file for more information and/or the respective license files in the directories of the project.

 ## Submitting Contributions